LCC-CIT/CS297-CourseMaterials/CS297_MeetingReportGuide.md

 For this class (not the real world), you will make a report that lists these items for each meeting:

 - Time and date of the meeting.
-- List of real-time participants.
+- List of participants.
+  (Its ok for these meetings to be asynchronous.)

 ### Sprint Review Meeting Report

 - Date and time.
-- Team members present.
+- Team members present in real-time.
 - Length of the meeting.
 - Short (one paragraph) summary of the feedback from your client.